 INTRODUCTION

 Transition period from childhood to adulthood called puberty is a maturational process of reproductive endocrine system resulting in the achievement of adult height, body proportion, genital organ development, and reproductive capacity.
-It is characterized by acquisition of secondary sexual characteristics that is the transition of breast, pubic and axillary hair described using maturity ratings such as Tanner stages from stage 1 to stage 5 and menarche is a late marker of puberty.1 In female, puberty was began when the pituitary hormone releasing follicle-stimulating hormone (FSH) and luteinizing hormone (LH) that energizing the granulosa cells of the ovarian follicles and corpora luteum to produce estrogen.2
+It is characterized by acquisition of secondary sexual characteristics that is the transition of breast, pubic and axillary hair described using maturity ratings such as Tanner stages from stage 1 to stage 5 and menarche is a late marker of puberty.1 In female, puberty was began when the pituitary hormone releasing follicle-stimulating hormone (FSH) and luteinizing hormone (LH) that energizing the granulosa cells of the ovarian follicles and corpora luteum to produce estrogen and progesterone.2

 The onset of puberty is characterized by the transition from Tanner breast stage B1 to B2, and growth spurt starts shortly after breasts begin to develop, called thelarche.
 Menarche, the event of a first menstrual period in a female adolescent resulting of a matured hypothalamic-pituitary-ovarian (HPO) axis, and it usually begin 2-3 years after thelarche.3 Timing of puberty is strongly controlled by genetic regulation, epidemiological study estimated of 50-80% of variation is driven by genetic.1, 4 The advancement of puberty, that is, the rate of which an individual will accomplish fecundity (reproductive performance), fertility, and absolute maturation, was determined by genetic.5 Beside, environmental factors also play an important role in regulating puberty and pubertal progression includes cultural, nutrition, psychological, and endocrine disruptor chemicals.3, 6 Several pathological states influence the timing of puberty either directly or indirectly.3